Heron Cross Primary School

 - What do I I do if I want to make a complaint?

-- Parents are always welcome to contact the Senco or Mrs Shenton the Head teacher to discuss any concerns they may have.
+Parents are always welcome to contact the Senco or Mrs Willdigg, Head teacher, to discuss any concerns they may have.

-- If problems cannot be resolved, the governing body can be contacted.
+If problems cannot be resolved, the governing body can be contacted via the school office.